BLOG

 Before running a background check, employers must provide a disclosure to the candidate.
 The disclosure outlines their intent to obtain a consumer report or background check for employment purposes.
 They must also secure the candidate’s signed authorization to run the check.
 These forms are foundational to the background screening process under the Fair Credit Reporting Act (FCRA).

 Failure to comply with these requirements can lead to lawsuits, fines, and reputational harm.
 A well-prepared background check disclosure and authorization form template ensures compliance while fostering a positive candidate experience.
+Note that you will need separate templates for disclosure forms and authorization forms.

-Keep reading: Make background check compliance even easier with criteria evaluation.
+Pro tip: Make background check compliance even easier with criteria evaluation.

-Key Elements of an FCRA-Compliant Disclosure
+Key Elements of an FCRA-Compliant Disclosure and Authorization Forms

 A Fair Credit Reporting Act disclosure requires that employers meet specific criteria when drafting their forms.
 These include: